 Having spent much of his creative energy in Split Enz, vocalist Neil Finn elected to form a new band in the mold of more commercially tinted rock.
 With his natural wit and precocity for melody, Finn and Crowded House were a sure-fire hit.
-Their newest work, Dreamers Are Waiting (out 6/4), seems predicated to carry on the legacy by combining the soaring choruses of old with a more modern-day sensibility.
-In the meantime, here are ten great Crowded House tracks to savor.
+Their recent work, like 2021”s Dreamers Are Waiting, carries on the legacy by combining the soaring choruses of old with a more modern-day sensibility.
+On that point, here are ten great Crowded House tracks to savor.

 “World Where You Live”: If “Mean To Me” served as a palette cleanser for Split Enz fans, “World Where You Live” plunged listeners straight into the new lexicon of Melbourne-based rock.
 Complete with an infectious chorus, and Paul Hester’s guided, galloping drum beat, the song found an audience in America, where it hit the Billboard Top Seventy in 1987.

 “Don’t Dream It’s Over”: Although he’d long been known for balladeering, “Don’t Dream It’s Over” finds Neil Finn in strangely vulnerable mode.
 Rather than decorate a world of never-ending fantasies, Finn finds himself committed to the memories that have drawn two lovers together.
 An instant classic from the moment it was released, the song had greater resonances in Europe, as the Soviet Union-once the bastions of Socialism- were lightening their grip on the Eastern Borders.
 But however hard the walls crumbled, the memories stayed intact.